littlebenlittle/littlebenlittle.github.io/site/blog/00-Building-a-Static-Site-Generator.md

 date: 2024-02-22T20:31:26.392Z
 template: post.hbs
 excerpt: >-
-  Building a static generator is a good exercise computational thinking.
+  Building a static generator is a good exercise in computational thinking.
 Subtle complexities arise when thinking about data that is available in the source, data that is available during compilation,